 Basic PHP Syntax

-This article is all about the main idea of fundamental PHP Syntax.
-The PHP Script can be used anywhere in the document within PHP tags along with HTML.
+The main aim of this article is to clarify all concepts related to PHP Syntax.
+The PHP Script can be used anywhere in an HTML document by enclosing it within the PHP tags.
 There are various ways to draft the PHP code.

 Standard PHP Syntax